endless-sky/endless-sky-wiki/wiki/C++-Style-Guide.md

 Code should compile with -Wall without any warnings.
 Some of the warning are rather pedantic, but the effort required to eliminate them is worth it compared to the effort of tracking down subtle bugs that might otherwise exist.
-The "comparing signed to unsigned value" warning is particularly common, since the sizes of STL containers are unsigned, but it's common practice to use plain old "int" whenever an integer is needed, instead of using "unsigned".
+The "comparing signed to unsigned value" warning is particularly common, since the sizes of STL containers are unsigned, but it's common practice to use plain old `int` whenever an integer is needed, instead of using `unsigned`.
 Assuming that your indices are never going to be larger than the maximum value of a signed int, instead of this:
 ```c++
 if(index < 0 || index >= vec.size())
 ```